itsmeprinceyt/pickandwin/README.md

 ## Features

+- **Participant Management**
-- **Participant Management:** Easily add names one by one or in bulk using a comma-separated format or add names in each lines.
-You can remove individual names or reset the entire list with a single click.
+  Easily add participants individually, in bulk with a comma-separated list, or by entering names line by line.
+Remove specific names or reset the entire list with a single click for streamlined management.

-- **Interactive Shuffle System:** Start the shuffle to randomly pick a name within a customizable timer (default 3 seconds).
-Experience the excitement as names are dynamically highlighted during the shuffle.
-- **Flexible Settings:** Use the settings button to adjust the shuffle timer duration or highlighted user background color for a more personalized experience.
+- **Interactive Shuffle System**
+  Engage with an exciting shuffle process that dynamically highlights participants before selecting a winner.
+Customize the shuffle duration (default is 3 seconds) and enjoy the suspenseful experience.

+- **Flexible Settings**
+  Personalize your experience with adjustable shuffle timers and customizable highlight colors.
+Access these options seamlessly through the settings menu.

+- **Winner Selection Modes**
+  Choose between two distinct winner selection modes:
+  - **Last One Standing**: Participants are gradually removed from the list until only one winner remains.
+  - **Random Winner**: A winner is selected randomly in a single shuffle.
+  Toggle between these modes to suit the nature of your event.

+- **Winner Announcement**
-- **Winner Announcement:** When only two participants remain, the shuffle automatically picks the winner, removing the selected name and redirecting to a dedicated winner page with their name displayed prominently.
+  When the shuffle concludes, the winner is announced prominently.
+If only two participants remain, the shuffle automatically picks the winner, redirects to a dedicated winner page, and highlights their name.

+- **Seamless Navigation**
-- **Seamless Navigation:** After the winner is announced, navigate back to the home page effortlessly to start a new round or manage participants.
+  Easily navigate back to the home page after a winner is announced to start a new round or manage participants.

 ## Tech Stack